 Boost Your WiFi with a Range Extender

-Fortunately, this is why they make WiFi range extenders.
-These are small boxes that can extend the range of your WiFi signal by boosting it and retransmitting it.
+Fortunately, this is why they make wireless Wi-Fi range extenders.
+These are small boxes that can extend the range of your Wi-Fi signal by boosting it and retransmitting it.

-When looking for a WiFi range expander of your own, you don't need to buy from the same manufacturer as your WiFi box (though it doesn't hurt, either.)
-The features you are looking for are easy set up, matching frequency band (2.4 and/or 5Ghz) and a signal-strength indicator.
+When looking for a wireless Wi-Fi range extender of your own, you don't need to buy from the same manufacturer as your Wi-Fi box (though it doesn't hurt, either.)
+Here are the features you should be look for.

 Signal strength indicator

 How do you know where to put your extender for the best signal boost?
 Too close to your Wi-Fi box and you won't get the best coverage.
 Go too far and the weakened signal won't do you any good.
 Look for extenders that give an indication of signal strength so you can find just the right spot.

 The best wireless extender

 Netgear's Nighthawk AC2200 Nighthawk X4 EX7300 WiFi Mesh Extender ($149.99, check price on Amazon) is fast, simple to use and has all the bells and whistles you need — seamless roaming, WPS one-button setup, MU-MIMO, tri-band (one dedicated band between your router and the extender plus a 2.4Ghz band and 5Ghz band) and AC2200 speed.
 Plus, it's highly rated by PCMag, getting impressive throughput speeds in testing, and consumers love it, giving on the extender an average of four stars on Amazon, Best Buy and NewEgg.
 The Nighthawk X4 plugs directly into a wall outlet, leaving room for a second device, there's an Ethernet jack for devices that need a hard-wired connection, and there are easy-to-read LED indicators on the front for network health strength.